The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning

 \talgmref{see-alg} presents an overview of \gls{see}.
-The observation parameters are set using user-specified values and the sensor properties (Line 4).
+The observation parameters, $\Gamma_\mathrm{see}$, are set using user-specified values and the sensor properties, $\Gamma_\mathrm{sensor}$ (Line 4).
 New measurements are iteratively obtained and processed to select a next best view (Line 5).
 A set of new measurements, $\Pnew$, is captured from a sensor at the current view, $\viewcurr$ (Line 6).
-These measurements are added to the \gls{see} pointcloud, $\Pall$, and the classifications of core, $\core$, frontier, $\frontier$, and outlier, $\free$, points are updated (Line 7).
-If the target frontier point associated with the current view, $\frontp$, was not successfully observed (i.e., it is still classified as a frontier point) then the view is adjusted (Lines 8--10).
-New views are proposed to observe the new frontier points and added to the set of view proposals, $\Vprop$ (Line 11).
-The $\tau$-nearest view proposals to the current view are proactively checked for occlusions and refined if necessary (Line 12).
+These measurements are added to the \gls{see} pointcloud, $\Pall$, and the classifications of core, $\core$, frontier, $\frontier$, and outlier, $\free$, points are updated.
+The current view position is also recorded in the captured view set, $\Vobs$, for future occlusion handling (Line 7).
+If the target frontier point, $\frontp_\mathrm{c}$, associated with the current view was not successfully observed (i.e., it is still classified as a frontier point) then the view is adjusted (Lines 8--10).
+New views are proposed to observe the new frontier points and added to the set of view proposals, $\Vprop$.
+The local surface geometry around each new frontier is then estimated, $\surfgeom$ (Line 11).
+The nearest view proposals to the current view are proactively checked for occlusions and refined if necessary (Line 12).
 The connectivity of these views in the frontier visibility graph, $\mathcal{G}$, is then updated by evaluating their shared visibility of frontier points (Line 13).
 A next best view is selected from this graph and the sensor is moved to capture new measurements (Line 14).
 The observation completes when there are no frontiers remaining (Lines 15--16).